Mental Health Interpreting Project

 See our Videos Section for more details

-If you would like to book an interpreter please use the booking form.
+If you would like to book an interpreter please use the booking form which can be found in our downloads section.
 Please call on 01189 576393 if you need any details or information.
-Also please find the referral process to help you and a copy of the Codes of Practice that we ask all practitioners who use the service, and our interpreters to read and sign.
+Also please find a copy of the Codes of Practice that we ask all practitioners who use the service, and our interpreters to read and sign in the downloads section also.